 Among his most notable publications are “Making Democracy Work” and “Bowling Alone: The Collapse and Revival of American Community.”

 Dr. Ellen Prager

-Dr. Ellen Prager is a marine scientist and author, widely recognized for her expertise and ability to make science entertaining and understandable for people of all ages.
-She has built a national reputation as a spokesperson on earth and ocean science issues.
+Marine scientist and author, widely recognized for her expertise and ability to make science entertaining and understandable for people of all ages.